 -- Read comments below or Ask a question!

 I have recently found about a dozen queen bees in my basement, some dead, others "drousy."
 Does this mean I will have a problem with other bees during the summer?
 What should I do?
 I rent, so I assume this is something the landlord should handle.
 Thanks.

 Beekeeper: Hi Noreen, It typically means either a bee hive is in the basement wall / roof, or the bees are considering moving in.

 Showing page 1 of 1 (1 total comments)

-Los Angeles, L.A., Long Beach, San Diego, Orange, Riverside, San Bernardino, Ontario.
+California, Washington, Arizona, Texas, Florida, Jersey, New York, And more.
+Californa areas include Los Angeles, Long Beach, San Diego, Orange, Riverside, San Bernardino, Ontario.
 San Jose, San Mateo, San Francisco, Oakland, Sacramento.
 Reno, Tucson, Phoenix, Tempe, Mesa, DFW, Dallas, Fort Worth, San Antonio, Austin, Houston.
 New areas include: Albuquerque, Atlanta, Baltimore, Boston, Buffalo, Colorado Springs, Charlotte, Chicago, Cincinnati, Cleveland, Columbus, Denver, Detroit, Indianapolis, Jacksonville, Kansas city, Lexington, Long Island, Louisville, Memphis, Miami, Milwaukee, Minneapolis, Nashville, New York NYC, New Jersey, New Orleans, Newark, Oklahoma City, Omaha, Orlando, Palm Beach, Philadelphia, Phoenix, Pittsburgh, Portland, Raleigh, Rhode Island, Santa Ana, Seattle, St. Louis, Tacoma, Tampa Bay, Trenton, Virginia Beach, and Washington DC.